openvinotoolkit/open_model_zoo/demos/README.md

 Before running compiled binary files, make sure your application can find the OpenVINO™ and OpenCV libraries.
 Optionally, download the OpenCV community FFmpeg plugin using the downloader script in the OpenVINO package: `<INSTALL_DIR>\extras\opencv\ffmpeg-download.ps1`.
-If you use a [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution to build demos, run the `setupvars` script to set all necessary environment variables:
+If you use the [Intel® Distribution of OpenVINO™ toolkit](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) distribution to build demos, run the `setupvars` script to set all necessary environment variables:

 ```bat